sppalkia/sppalkia.github.io/_includes/text/intro.md

-I am a first year Computer Science PhD student at the Massachuesetts Institute of Technology.
-My advisor is [Matei Zaharia](http://people.csail.mit.edu/matei/), and my research interests include cloud computing, distrbuted systems, and computer networks.
-I am currently supported by the Jacobs Presedential Fellowship.
+I am a second year Ph.D. student at Stanford University, advised by [Prof. Matei Zaharia](http://people.csail.mit.edu/matei/).
+My research interests include cloud computing, distributed systems, and computer networks.

+During the 2015-2016 academic year I was at MIT with Matei, supported by a Jacobs Presidential Fellowship.

-In Fall 2014, I graduated from UC Berkeley with a degree in Electrical Engineering and Computer Science.
+Before that, I graduated from UC Berkeley with a degree in Electrical Engineering and Computer Science.